Macbook Pro Slow?

 Read on by navigating the Table of Contents below.
 Please note: the tips below also apply to other type of Macs such as iMac, MacBook Air, etc.

 Why is My Macbook Pro so Slow?

 Whether you own an old 2009 Macbook or a shiny 2015 model, over time it can run slowly.
-There are numerous reasons out there, but in general they all fall into the following 4 groups.
+There are numerous reasons out there, but in general they all fall into the following 4 categories.

 OS X System

 A newer OS X usually performs better than an old one, but no system is perfect.
 You may experience firmware or permission issues that impede performance as well.

 Apps, whether pre-installed or downloaded elsewhere, can consume lots of system resources when used improperly, which slows down a Mac.

 Everything has a lifespan; your Macbook's hardware is no exception.
 An outdated hard drive or lack of RAM can cause a bottleneck preventing desirable speed.

 These are just the high-level reasons.
 Check out this nice infographic that outlines 26 specific causes why a Mac might be running slow.
 You may find what's hanging up your Macbook Pro (other other Mac models).